 Market risks related to our investment portfolio, and the ways we manage such risks, are summarized in "Part II, Item 7A - Quantitative and Qualitative Disclosures About Market Risk" of our Annual Report.
-We regularly review our marketable securities holdings and shift our investment holdings to those that best meet our investment objectives, which are, first, to preserve liquidity and conserve capital and, second, to generate investment income.
+We regularly review our marketable securities holdings and shift our investment holdings to those that best meet our investment objectives, which are to preserve capital, provide sufficient liquidity to satisfy operating requirements and generate investment income.
 Apart from such adjustments to our investment portfolio, there have been no material changes to our market risks since December 31, 2016, and we do not anticipate any near-term changes in the nature of our market risk exposures or in our management's objectives and strategies with respect to managing such exposures.